EliAndrewC/l7r/setting/l7r.md

 Before adopting the Jama name, Shiba no Iga Suru was the one who first brought maho texts to Iuchiban, particularly the writings of a mad Kuni shugenja who was driven to insanity from too much exposure to the taint while fighting the forces of the Shadowlands.
 It was these writings which began Iuchiban's journey into the practice of maho.
 Together, the two of them conducted what prayers and rituals they could manage from reading these texts alone, but it soon became clear they needed more expertise.

 Suru is notable for being one of the only remaining disciples of Iuchiban from the samurai caste, and to this day he is said to travel in noble circles, kidnapping and impersonating traveling samurai.
-He then uses this position to learn the fears, desires, and regrets of those in power, seeking out those who might be willing to give him their names in exchange for his aid in achieving their political ambitions. with the promise to never reveal his role in assisting them.
+He then uses this position to learn the fears, desires, and regrets of those in power, seeking out those who might be willing to give him their names in exchange for his aid in achieving their political ambitions, with the promise to never reveal his role in assisting them.
 Because of this secrecy, it's unknown just how many of the political happenings of the Empire have involved Suru's influence.

 Suru ultimately uses the names of famous nobles to fuel powerful rituals.
 Suru was directly responsible for resurrecting Iuchiban, and the Great Famine of the 7th century is thought to be Suru's doing.
 He has been killed many times but always resurrected by his allies and disciples.

 #### Jama Musume

 Another terrifying disciple of Iuchiban is Jama Musume.
-Unlike the others who have taken the Jama name, she does not add the "no Iuchiban" qualifier, on the basis that she herself originally instructed Iuchiban herself.
+Unlike the others who have taken the Jama name, she does not add the "no Iuchiban" qualifier, on the basis that she herself originally instructed Iuchiban.

 The writings of the mad Kuni shugenja brought to Iuchiban by Suru mentioned an old peasant tsukai-woman known as "the dark daughter of Fu Leng".
 Suru sought her out and convinced her to come to their aid, teaching the ways of maho to the most trusted of Iuchiban's retainers.
 While she began as Iuchiban's instructor, he eventually surpassed her and taught her the maho disciplines she had previously lacked.